hhenson/hgraph/docs/ROADMAP.md

 ## 0.1.0

-The represents the first usable release of the library.
+This represents the first usable release of the library.

 The following features should be working:
 * Basic time-series data types (TS, TSB, TSD, TSL, TSS)